nlpub/russe/2018/wsi/index.md

 ## Participation in the Task: Instructions

 **Train datasets are already online**.
 You can start working on the development of our models.
 The detailed instructions are available at our [Github repository](https://nlpub.github.io/russe-wsi-kit/).
-Please follow instruction in this repository to participate in the task and write us a question if something is not clear.
+Please follow the instruction in this repository to participate in the task and write us a question if something is not clear.

 ### Flow of the Task and the Deadlines

 The important dates are listed above.
 We publically share the training datasets on the **1st of November 2017**.
 The participants will have six weeks until the December 15 to develop their models using these training data.

 On the **15 of December 2017** we will release test data and participants will be able to make real submissions during four weeks until the **January 15 2018**.
-Note that the training dataset and test dataset contain various words: you cannot simply learn a disambiguation model from a train dataset and apply it to the test data as the target words will be different.
+Note that the training dataset and test dataset contain various words: you cannot simply learn a disambiguation model from the training dataset and apply it to the test data as the target words will be different.
 Instead, the participants will need to induce word senses of the words in the test dataset.

+## Dissemination of the Results

+We invite participants can submit a paper about their system to the [24th International Conference on Computational Linguistics and Intellectual Technologies (Dialogue'2018)](http://www.dialog-21.ru/en/): the proceedings are indexed by Scopus.
+The results of the shared task will be discussed at this conference.
+Training and the test datasets will be published online to foster future research and developments.

 ## References to Prior Work